bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app.md

 ![](/img/restart-scanning-without-validation-1.jpg)

 In this case, you have to configure the project manually.
 Click **Next**.
-You see the **Validating Repository** message again but this time Bitrise only checks if it has access to the specified repository.
+You will see the **Validating Repository** message again but this time Bitrise only checks if it has access to the specified repository.

 Choose the project type and specify the necessary inputs.
 You can also select the stack on which you wish to run your builds.